The Short-term Rational Lanczos Method and Applications

-If $G_j$ has convenient spectral properties, then the components of the vector $G_j^{-1}e_1$ have a decaying magnitude, while the magnitude of second term in the formula depends on $e_j^T G_j^{-1}e_1$, the last component of the first vector.
+If $G_j$ has convenient spectral properties, then the components of the vector $G_j^{-1}e_1$ have a decaying magnitude, while the magnitude of the second term in the formula depends on $e_j^T G_j^{-1}e_1$, the last component of the first vector.
 Hence, in this case the propagated errors contained in the rightmost columns of $F_j$ are weighted by small values.
 As a consequence, the round-off effect appears to be mitigated.
 Although we have experimental evidence that round-off errors seem to only slightly affect computations, a thorough analysis is needed to make more definitive statements.

-\begin{remark} We mention that for $f$ being the inverse function, the polynomial Lanczos analysis is closely related to that of the conjugate gradient (CG) method for solving linear systems, and a rich literature is available.
-In particular, loss of orthogonality also affects the superlinearity of CG; we refer the reader to the monography \cite{LieStrBook13} and its references. \end{remark}
+\begin{remark} {For $f(z)=z^{-1}$ the polynomial Lanczos analysis is closely related to that of the conjugate gradient (CG) method for solving linear systems.
+We refer the reader to the monograph \cite{LieStrBook13} and its references for a thorough discussion.} \end{remark}